 Why might people have struggled to read books this year?

-Most of society and the world at large have been under a real threat due to the pandemic which will have resulted in our fear response being heightened and sustained due to real danger and limited relief and resolve although a vaccine has now been produced.
-Consequently the fight and flight response will have resulted in many Individuals being hypervigilant to threat and danger whilst being more alert.
+Most of society and the world at large have been under a real threat due to the pandemic.
+This will have resulted in our fear response being heightened and sustained due to real danger and limited relief and resolve although a vaccine has now been produced.
+Consequently the fight and flight response will have resulted in many individuals being hypervigilant to threat and danger whilst being more alert.

 Unfortunately the resolution of the danger and flood of relief from COVID has been limited as the infection rates continue to increase along with the death toll.
 Many of us remain in a stage of hyper-vigilance, unable to divert our attention elsewhere in case we put ourselves at risk.
 Logically it makes no sense but our nervous system doesn’t know this.
 Consequently it becomes more difficult to become absorbed in reading books as at an unconscious level we may be scared of letting our guard down until we know the danger has passed.

-As well as the impact of feeling like we are in danger, the pandemic means that we are spending a lot more time using technology due to being at home and restricted from socializing which means increased amounts of time in front of screens using zoom, making video whatsapp calls or gaming.
-Many of us are working at home, socializing with friends in front of a screen, doing online shopping and this can impact our ability to read books.
-It must be noted that Reading may now feel like a burden or chore rather than a hobby or pleasurable therefore people may be less likely to engage with this activity.
+As well as the impact of feeling like we are in danger, the pandemic means that we are spending a lot more time using technology due to being at home and restricted from socializing which means increased amounts of time in front of screens using zoom, making video Whatsapp calls or gaming.
+Many of us are working at home, socialising with friends in front of a screen, doing online shopping and this can impact our ability to read books.
+It must be noted that reading may now feel like a burden or chore rather than a hobby or pleasurable, therefore people may be less likely to engage with this activity.

 How has the pandemic impacted our concentration and attention span?

 The pandemic has adversely affected and impaired our concentration due to the continual excessive demands placed upon our cognitive abilities.
 The pandemic has placed a greater demand upon us due to the increased use of technology and having to conduct meetings virtually and via video conferencing and platforms.